As we approach the upcoming application season, we are committed to supporting you and your family through the very important financial aid process.

 Financial aid is money that you can use to help pay for college expenses.
 Financial aid comes from a variety of sources, including the federal and/or state governments.
 It can be in the form of grants or loans.
 You will automatically be considered for all types of financial aid once you have completed the financial aid application process.
-Undergraduate students must enroll at least half-time (8 credits per semester) to be eligible for most aid programs.
-For graduate students, half-time is classified as 4 credits per semester. are eligible for up to $20,500 in Unsubsidized Stafford loans per academic year, provided they enroll at least half-time (4 credits per semester).
+Undergraduate students must enroll at least half-time (eight credits per semester) to be eligible for most aid programs.
+Graduate students are eligible for up to $20,500 in direct unsubsidized loans per academic year, provided they enroll at least half-time (four credits per semester).

-You must file the Free Application for Federal Student Aid (FAFSA) electronically at www.fafsa.gov.
+You must file the Free Application for Federal Student Aid (FAFSA) electronically.
 Merrimack College’s Federal School Code is 002120.
 Students are encouraged to apply as early as possible, prior to the start of the upcoming semester.
-In order to be considered for Massachusetts state programs, the deadline is May 1 for the upcoming year.
+In order to be considered for Massachusetts state programs, the filing deadline is May 1.

 All initial financial aid correspondence will be mailed to the address you have on file with Merrimack.
 Important financial aid information is also sent to Merrimack student email accounts, so it is important that you check your email frequently.

-Each year, the Department of Education randomly selects a percentage of all applicants to complete federal verification.
-In this process, the school compares the information you submitted on the FAFSA with your federal income tax returns and other financial documents.
-The federal government will send you a student aid report once you have filed your FAFSA, and on this form, you will be informed if you have been selected.
+The Department of Education reviews FAFSA applications and selects certain applicants to complete federal verification.
+In this process, the school compares the information you submitted on the FAFSA with your federal income-tax transcripts and other financial documents.
+The federal government will send you a student aid report once you have filed your FAFSA; on this form, you will be informed if you have been selected.
 The Office of Financial Aid will request that you submit additional financial documents needed to complete the process.

-Students receiving Federal Direct Stafford Loans for the first time must complete an online Entrance Counseling session and sign a Master Promissory Note (MPN).
-Log on to www.studentloans.gov using your FAFSA PIN to complete this process.
-In addition, you must complete a Title IV Credit Authorization form, which is available online, under our Forms section.
+Students receiving Direct Federal Loans for the first time must complete an online Entrance Counseling session and sign a Master Promissory Note (MPN).
+Log on to studentaid.gov using your FSA ID and password to complete this process.
+In addition, there is a Title IV Credit Authorization form, which is available online, through your MyMack account .

-Enrollment, residency, and housing statuses are reviewed after the add/drop period of each semester.
-If there is a change to your enrollment, or housing situation, your financial aid may be adjusted and a new award notification will be mailed.
-In order to be considered half-time, undergraduates must enroll in a minimum of 8 credit hours per semester.
-Graduate students must enroll in a minimum of 4 credit hours per semester.
+Enrollment, residency and housing statuses are reviewed after the add/drop period of each semester.
+If there is a change to your enrollment or housing situation, your financial aid may be adjusted and a new award notification mailed.
+In order to be considered half-time, undergraduates must enroll in a minimum of eight credit hours per semester.
+Graduate students must enroll in a minimum of four credit hours per semester.

 Yes.
-Students must meet the federal standards of Satisfactory Academic Progress (SAP) in order to be eligible for aid.
-You must maintain a cumulative GPA of 2.0 or better, and must successfully complete 67% of credits attempted.
+Students must meet the federal standards of Satisfactory Academic Progress to be eligible for aid.
+You must maintain a cumulative GPA of 2.0 or better, and must successfully complete 67 percent of credits attempted.

-If there is a drastic change in your financial situation (ex. loss of employment) you may be eligible to have your financial aid reevaluated.
+If there is a drastic change in your financial situation, i.e., loss of employment, you may be eligible to have your financial aid reevaluated.
 Contact the Office of Financial Aid if you think you have a special financial circumstance.

 Financial aid is disbursed after the add/drop period of each semester.

-All financial aid is disbursed directly to your student account here at Merrimack to pay for tuition and fees, and any other allowable charges.
-If the amount of financial aid and other credits on the bill exceed tuition, fees, and other allowable charges, you may receive a refund to be used for off-campus living expenses, or any other education-related expenses for the term.
-All refund requests are initiated directly with the Bursar’s Office, once the funding has posted to your account.
-Refund checks are mailed or picked-up depending upon the arrangement made at the time of the request.
+All financial aid is disbursed directly to your student account at Merrimack to pay for tuition, fees and any other allowable charges.
+If the amount of financial aid and other credits on the bill exceed tuition, fees and other allowable charges, you may receive a refund to be used for off-campus living expenses or any other education-related expenses for the term.
+All refund requests are initiated directly with the bursar’s office, once the funding has posted to your account.
+Refund checks are mailed or picked up depending upon the arrangement made at the time of the request.

-For answers to these questions and more, please contact the Bursar’s Office at (978) 837-5105 or click here.
+For answers to these questions and more, please contact the Bursar’s office at 978-837-5310, or click here.